 Sacroiliac joint dysfunction, also commonly called SI joint pain, is a condition that causes upper leg and lower back pain.
 Studies show that low back and/or upper leg pains due to conditions like disc diseases, overuse, age-related degeneration of joints and inflammation are very common, affecting millions of people every year.
-In fact, in people over 45, low back pain is now the leading cause of disability and the second leading cause of doctor’s visits in the United States.
+In fact, in people over 45, low back pain is now the leading cause of disability and the second leading cause of doctor’s visits in the U.S.

 Of all people with radiating back pain (the kind that runs down spinal nerves from the low back to the legs), between 15 percent to 30 percent experience symptoms due to sacroiliac dysfunctions.
 (1) Something unique about SI joint pain is that it commonly affects young and middle-aged women more than any other group.
 Onset of back and leg pain usually starts during someone’s 30s or 40s and can come and go for a the remainder of a person’s lifetime if he or she doesn’t take steps to resolve its underlying causes.